rightthumb/rightthumb-widgets-v0/README.md

 # rightthumb.com framework

+## Platform Support
+### The Framework is designed to work on the following platforms:
+- Windows
+- Linux
+- macOS
+- phone or tablets
+    + Additionally, the framework can be used on mobile devices running Termux or similar environments.

 ## Hype
 - I push 10 on my [mouse](https://www.amazon.com/dp/B088B3ZM76) to activate voice commands and say "Sally paste, convert this python to javascript" (using chatGPT).
 I then paste the results.
 - The hotkeys.py app uses keyboard shortcuts.
 A programmable mouse can activate any of them.